 The Green Beans Market

-Runs on the last Sunday of the month from January – November (inclusive) inside Whitley Bay Metro Station from 10 am to 3 pm.
+The Green Beans Market is not currently running.
+We are hoping to see its return once all of the Whitley Bay Metro Station renovations are complete.
 The Market is part of the family of not-for-profit organisations based in, and adjacent to the Whitley Bay Metro station that form the Station Master’s Centre.

 The market financially supports all activities at the Station Master's Centre, but was established primarily to support the garden.
 From the outset it was decided to make Green Beans distinct from other markets in the wider area.
 The stalls that trade at the market have to have one or more of the following characteristics: Sell up-cycled or recycled products; promote growing and gardening; involve creativity; contribute to the health and wellbeing of people and the environment.
 We may be small, but our ambitions are much bigger.
 We want to show there are other ways to live well and support communities.